 “Resource Shuffling” means any plan, scheme, or artifice undertaken by a First Deliverer of Electricity to substitute electricity deliveries from sources with relatively lower emissions for electricity deliveries from sources with relatively higher emissions to reduce its emissions compliance obligation.
 Resource shuffling does not include substitution of electricity deliveries from sources with relatively lower emissions for electricity deliveries from sources with relatively higher emissions resources when the substitution occurs pursuant to the conditions listed in section 95852(b)(2)(A).

+“Response to Wildfire” means any action taken by an Incident Management Team undertaken with authorization from a local, state, or federal government agency during the management of a wildfire to achieve wildfire management objectives, as documented by one or more of the following: (1) a letter from state or local fire agency representatives, (2) an Incident Action Plan developed by an Incident Management Team that specifies the day-to-day actions taken that affected carbon stocking, or (3) the Wildland Fire Decision Support System (WFDSS) documents that justify and provide context for the incident objectives and stated course of action.
 “Retail Provider” means an entity that provides electricity to retail end users in California and is an electrical corporation as defined in Public Utilities Code section 218, electric service provider as defined in Public Utilities Code section 218.3, local publicly owned electric utility as defined in Public Utilities Code section 224.3, a community choice aggregator as defined in Public Utilities Code section 331.1, or the Western Area Power Administration.
 For purposes of this article, electrical cooperatives, as defined by Public Utilities Code section 2776, are excluded.

 “Retire” or “Retired” or “Retirement” means that the serial number for a compliance instrument is registered into the Retirement Account under the control of the Executive Officer.
 Compliance instruments registered into this account cannot be removed.